The Cartographer's Daughter · Chapter 65

 "No," Xu said.
 "Fragments are what let them forget."

-Then the new branch-reference copy from Lin: held by branch work, night held under cook or shed witness, older labor requiring onward placement beyond branch.
+Marta looked at the rows.
+North release.
+South declaration.
+Carrier acknowledgment.
+Branch receipt.
+Returned under no branch hold.
+Then Lin's new branch-reference copy: held by branch work, night held under witness, older labor requiring onward placement beyond branch.

 The corridor had acquired too many truths to survive as a bundle of unrelated lies.